|Capt. Joseph Anthony Revak

 About 1000 POWs were transferred to the Brazil Maru on Saturday, January 13th.
 The ship sailed at dawn on the 14th as part of a convoy.
 Sometime afternoon, the POWs received their first meal of a quarter cup of red rice for each POW.
 The POWs found the first night on the ship was extremely cold.
 What made it worse was that most of the POWs had dysentery.
 During the trip, the POWs received two meals a day which consisted of each man receiving a third of a cup of rice and eight teaspoons of tea.

 During this part of the trip, as many as 30 POWs died each day.
 The ship also towed one or two other ships which had been damaged.
 Of the original 1619 men that boarded the Oryoku Maru, only 459 of the POWs had survived the trip to Japan.
 After the ship's arrival in Japan, Joseph was sent to Fukuoka Camp #1-D. The POWs worked at a lumberyard.

 Since Joseph originally had been scheduled to go to Manchuria, his name was listed to be transferred to Korea.
-On April 25th, his POW detachment was sent to Moji were they boarded a inter-island steamer.
-The detachment was repeatedly transferred between inter-island steamers until they reached Korea.
-In Korea, he was held at Jinsen Camp and remained in the camp until liberated at the end of the war.
+On April 25th, his POW detachment was sent to Moji were they boarded a inter-island steamer which made the trip to Pusan, Korea in one night.
+From Pusan, the POWs boarded a train and rode to Kajo (Seoul) and from there taken by trucks to Inchon where Jinsen POW Camp was located.

 Return to HQ Company